smart-data-models/dataModel.CPSV-AP/PublicOrganization/doc/spec_IT.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     spatial:
-      description: 'The value should be a URI from the Administrative Territorial Units (http://publications.europa.eu/mdr/authority/atu) Named Authority List maintained by the Publications Office''s Metadata Registry.'
+      description: 'The value should be a URI from the Administrative Territorial Units (http://publications.europa.eu/mdr/authority/atu) Named Authority List maintained by the Publications Office''s Metadata Registry'
       items:
         type: string
       type: array